Meet the artists

 Visit the Hollywood Hot Glass team today in the center of ArtsPark in Hollywood, Florida to experience the wonderful art of glass yourself!
 We are one of the largest and most interactive glass studios on the East Coast.
 Our experienced artisans make learning the basics a fun, engaging process- it may just lead to your new hobby or obsession.
 We also specialize in custom lighting, installations and one-of-a-kind art pieces, designed by collaborative efforts of preference, space and budget.
 Ask how to have your very own custom piece made for you or the perfect gift!

-Visit our Walk-In Workshops program, which allows visitors to interact with our glass-blowing artists in crafting their own unique pieces, or chill out at our free live demonstrations, hosted every Thursday to Saturday night and watch our incredible cast of artists form molten glass into art!
+Visit our Hot Glass Class program, which allows visitors to interact with our glass-blowing artists in crafting their own unique pieces, or chill out at our free live demonstrations anytime we're open and watch our incredible cast of artists form molten glass into art!
 Our group sessions and private lessons are chances to learn the ancient art of glass-blowing at a very fair price.
 Our gallery has a host of spectacular glass items on sale, and you can always come in and talk to our friendly, experienced team with any questions about custom pieces!

 Classes & Programs